Leamington Spa: Geography

 Leamington is divided by the River Leam running east to west, which is susceptible to flooding in extreme weather, with especially heavy floods in 1998 and 2007.

 The Leam is a tributary of the River Avon, which it joins just to the west of Leamington.
-The ancient town of Warwick lies adjoined directly to the west of Leamington, on the opposite bank of the Avon.
+The ancient town of Warwick lies adjoined directly to the west of Leamington, on the opposite bank of the Avon, with parts of Warwick (Myton and Heathcote) extending to the southwest and south of Leamington.
 Also contiguous with Leamington, directly to the south, with no natural border, is the smaller town of Whitnash.
+Whitnash and Warwick are themselves contiguous with new housing developments within the parish of Bishop's Tachbrook.
 The village of Cubbington is adjoined to the north-east.
 Just outside the town lie the villages of Old Milverton to the north and Radford Semele 2.5 mi to the east.

 Leamington has several suburbs; the town has encompassed the former village of Lillington, directly to the north of the town centre.
-Other suburbs include Milverton to the northwest, Campion Hills to the east, Sydenham to the east and the rapidly expanding Heathcote district to the southwest.
+Other suburbs include Milverton to the northwest, Campion Hills to the east, and Sydenham the east.
+The rapidly expanding Heathcote (or "Warwick Gates") district to the southwest, though often referred to as part of Leamington, actually lies mainly within the boundaries of Warwick, with parts in Whitnash and the parish of Bishop's Tachbrook.

-The main road running through the town centre is Parade (formerly Lillington Lane until 1860).
+The main road running through the town centre is the Parade (called Lillington Lane until 1860).
 This shopping street contains high street chains and The Royal Priors shopping mall.

 Governance

+Local government

-Leamington Spa is a town and civil parish in the Warwick District, an administrative division of the county of Warwickshire.
+Leamington Spa falls under three tiers of local government, county, district and parish: it is a civil parish in the Warwick District, an administrative division of the county of Warwickshire, it thus falls under the jurisdiction of Warwickshire County Council, based in Warwick as the upper-tier authority.
 Between 1875 and 1974 Leamington was a municipal borough.
 As part of the 1974 local government reform it was merged with Warwick, Kenilworth and Whitnash, and surrounding rural areas into the Warwick District, which has its offices in Leamington.
+Since the 2023 elections, Warwick District Council has been run by a coalition of the Labour Party and Green Party, it was previously run by a Conservative-led minority administration.

-In 2002 Leamington Spa became a civil parish and gained a new Town Council.
+In 2002 Leamington Spa became a civil parish and gained a new Town (parish) Council, as the most local tier of government.